 To occupy your afternoon take a horseback ride along the beach or do some fishing from the sandy shores or at the mouth of the Portalón River (Río Portalón).

 Matapalo has embraced the natural beauty which surrounds this quaint coastal getaway.
 It has earned the Blue Ecological Flag (Bandera Azul Ecológica) for its dedicated effort in conservation and commitment to preserving the quality of environment.
 For anyone looking to unwind and soak up the tranquil environment, this is the perfect spot to read a book and let loose.
 Don't even bother checking the weather report, as it is warm and humid most of the year.

 The small town of Matapalo is located on the rustic dirt road which connects Quepos and Dominical.
 There are two smaller villages surrounding Matapalo as well— Savegre to the north and Hatillo to the south.
 Beyond Hatillo sits the National Wildlife Refuge of Hacienda Barú and Uvita.
-Quepos and the world famous Manuel Antonio National Park reside to the north.
+To the north, you can visit Quepos and the world famous Manuel Antonio National Park.

 Answers from Experts